Trucking Industry Certificate of Recognition

 - Fundamentals of Auditing | 2 days

-Upon successful completion of the internal and external audits, the employer is issued the trucking specific Certificate of Recognition.
-The employer is required to conduct and successfully complete annual internal audits for each of the next two years using STA Certificate of Recognition Audit Tool and an External Audit on year three to maintain Good Standing and Certificate of Recognition certification.
+Upon successful completion of the required training, a certification audit is performed by an STA-approved external Auditor.
+After obtaining a successful internal audit, the employer is issued the Trucking Specific Certificate of Recognition.
+The employer is required to conduct and complete annual internal audits for each of the next two years, as well as an external audit in year three, to maintain the Certificate of Recognition.

 Frequently Asked Questions

-The COR is awarded by the Saskatchewan Trucking Association and endorsed by Mission Zero WorkSafe Saskatchewan.
-COR is awarded to employers who have met the standard set out by the Saskatchewan Trucking Association (STA), with their standards being verified by an external/ internal evaluation of the company’s Health and Safety Program.
+The Certificate of Recognition is awarded by the Saskatchewan Trucking Association and endorsed by WorkSafe Saskatchewan.
+The Certificate is awarded to employers who have met the standard set out by the Saskatchewan Trucking Association (STA), with their standards being verified by an external/internal audit of the company’s Health and Safety Program.

 - Senior management and/or the designated safety professional must attend the STA Health and Safety Program Building (HSSB) Course.

-- The designated safety person must also attend Fundamentals of Auditing as well as the COR Auditor Training class.
+- Senior management and/or he designated safety person must also attend Fundamentals of Auditing as well as the CoR Auditor Training class.

-- Once a COR has been issued it is valid for 3 years provided all maintenance requirements are met.
-(First Year requires an external evaluation next two years require internal evaluations)
+Once the Transportation Specific Certificate of Recognition has been issued, it is valid for a period of 3 years, provided all maintenance requirements are met.

 The length of time required to obtain a Certificate of Recognition depends upon the state of your existing health and safety management system.